dario-santos/Nintendo-emulator/readme.md

 ### Indexed Absolute

 Indexed absolute addressing takes two operads, forming a 16-bit address (just like absolute addressing).
-The difference is that we sum the value a register to calculate the final address.
+The difference is that we sum the value of a register to calculate the final address.

 There are two forms of indexed absolute addressing